carbon-language/carbon-lang/mlir/docs/PassManagement.md

 #define GEN_PASS_CLASSES
 #include "Passes.h.inc"

-// Define the main class as deriving from the generated base class. struct MyPass : MyPassBase<MyPass> {
+/// Define the main class as deriving from the generated base class. struct MyPass : MyPassBase<MyPass> {
+  /// The explicit constructor is no longer explicitly necessary when defining
+  /// pass options and statistics, the base class takes care of that
+  /// automatically.
   ...

+  /// The definitions of the options and statistics are now generated within
+  /// the base class, but are accessible in the same way.
 };

 /// Expose this pass to the outside world.